OhiaJanny/alx-system_engineering-devops/0x00-shell_basics/README.md

 Use `ls -la` display current directory contents, including hidden files (starting with .).
 Use the long format

 Use `ls -lna` display current directory contents, long format, user and group IDs displayed numerically, and hidden files (starting with .)

+Use `mkdir /tmp/my_first_directory` create a script that create a directory name my_first_directory in the /tmp/ directory